 Iran stands ground on nuclear inspections as France warns of red line

-Tehran meanwhile signaled its resolve to expand its enrichment capability by detailing plans to build advanced centrifuges – the machines that enrich uranium.
+Tehran meanwhile signalled its resolve to expand its enrichment capability by detailing plans to build advanced centrifuges – the machines that enrich uranium.

 European powers have been scrambling to salvage the agreement they signed in 2015 since U.S. President Donald Trump pulled Washington out last month and said he would reimpose far-reaching U.S. sanctions on Iran.